Guerrilla marketing is often overlooked in the real estate industry, and many think that only more prominent brands can do it.

 Unfortunately, most people believed General Motors sponsored the Olympics after the event, which it didn’t.

 2) Undercover Marketing

-Undercover marketing is a bit similar to “Ambush Marketing”.
+Undercover marketing is a bit similar to “Ambush Marketing.”
 It focuses on “hidden” marketing activities.

-The aim of this is to get people talking about the product or service.
+This aims to get people talking about the product or service.

 3) Ambient Marketing

-There, I mention a rather unconventional sign, where a small mobile home that you can enter is used as a real estate sign.
+There, I mention a rather unconventional sign, where a small mobile home you can enter is used as a real estate sign.

 This example explains already the importance of using visually entertaining ideas.

-So generally speaking, in this type of guerrilla marketing, brand logos and/or signage are put on unusual items that aren’t the usual and expected backdrops for advertisements.
+So, generally speaking, in this type of guerrilla marketing, brand logos and/or signage are put on unusual items that aren’t the usual and expected backdrops for advertisements.